aday1/qr-zipper/README.md

-About QR Code Zipper & Unzipper
+# QR Code Zipper & Unzipper

 This tool allows you to encode data into QR codes and decode them back.
 Additional features include password protection, large file chunking, and peer-to-peer transfer capabilities.

+## Offline Capabilities

+This application works 100% offline:
+- All libraries are now included locally in the `libs/` directory
+- No internet connection is required for any functionality
+- Camera access, encryption, and all processing happens locally
-QR Code Capacity
+- See `OFFLINE.md` for detailed offline usage instructions QR Code Capacity

 QR codes have different versions (sizes) with different data capacities: